 Don't keep ripe fruit out on the counter

 As fruit ripens and starts to ferment, fruit flies seem to appear out of thin air.
 Put ripe fruit in the refrigerator and put ripening fruits in paper bags on the counter.
 The cold slows down the ripening of the fruit and the development of the flies.
 "As fruit ripens, it degrades, releasing ethanol, which hatches or attracts the flies," Ron Harrison, Orkin Pest Control’s technical director, tells MNN.
 "Washing facilitates degradation, as does a warm room."

 Keep up on the dishes

-I have a terrible time keeping up with the kitchen 100 percent of the time, but this can help tremendously in cutting down breeding grounds.
-Also, don’t leave out any cups of water either.
-You want to remove any breeding grounds and that can include dirty dishes.
+Washing dishes as you use them can help tremendously in cutting down fruit fly breeding grounds.
+Then they're not tempted to lay their eggs in the gunk that accumulates on the plates in your sink.
+Don't leave out any cups of water or other liquids either.
+You want to remove any potential breeding areas, and that can include dirty dishes.